Setting goals to help world's poorest

 President of the Copenhagen Consensus Centre

-Bjorn Lomborg is the president of the Copenhagen Consensus Centre.
+Bjorn Lomborg is President of the Copenhagen Consensus and Visiting Fellow at the Hoover Institution, Stanford University.